 About Ponix MicroAg

-Ponix MicroAg LLC was started in 2017, four years after construction of the first prototype pPod™, which was awarded a patent in 2019 (U.S. Patent No. 10,285,337).
-Since its conception, the pPod has evolved through several iterations with 12 prototypes built and tested. pPods have been used with tremendous success at 2 locations in New York City, including the WeWork/WeLive building at 110 Wall St, and 2 suburban locations in Atlanta.
+Ponix MicroAg LLC was started in 2017, four years after construction of the first prototype pPod®, which was awarded a patent in 2019 (U.S. Patent No. 10,285,337).
+Since its conception, the pPod® has evolved through several iterations with 12 prototypes built and tested.
+Prototype pPods were used with tremendous success at 2 locations in New York City, including the WeWork/WeLive building at 110 Wall St, and 2 suburban locations in Atlanta.

 In 2009, Chris designed a modular planting system in partnership with Guiyang Chuangjia High-Tech Accelerator Co.
 LTD in Guiyang, China.
 In Guiyang, he saw how most of the apartment balconies and rooftops were filled with vegetable gardens.
-The idea of growing your own food on a few square feet of elevated concrete was commonplace in this large and rapidly growing city.
-The idea of providing an improved environment for maximizing food production and quality on balconies was a key aspect of this project and directly influenced the development of the pPods.
+Growing your own food on a few square feet of elevated concrete was commonplace in this large and rapidly growing city.
+The idea of providing an improved environment for food production on balconies, terraces, and rooftops was a key aspect of this project and directly influenced the development of the pPods.

 It was when Chris and Wendy moved to New York City later that year that the need to design and build a serious plant enclosure literally hit home.
 They had moved into a 35th floor apartment with a balcony overlooking the Hudson River.
 The view was stunning, but so was the wind which dehydrated plants during temperature extremes and damaged some of them during storms.
 That balcony became a test bed for cold frame and mini-greenhouse concepts leading to the pPod.